oliviergimenez/capture-recapture-review/README.md

 - Method 12: In relation to the previous item, the **lack of independence between individuals** is of interest, in particular for social species (random effects, social network, sampling design).

-- Method 13: There are remarkable efforts made to make methods available to ecologists via the development of computer programs, mainly **R packages**.
+- Method 13: There are huge efforts made to make methods available to ecologists via the development of computer programs, mainly **R packages**.

 What do we miss?
 My two cents insights.
 =======================================

-**Methods**

-- **Data science** is the new kid on the block, and we could probably learn from it.
+- **Data science** is the new kid on the block, and we could learn from it.
 It is said that 80% of the work of a data scientist is about cleaning, wrangling and preparing data.
 What about capture-recapture?
 To my knowledge, we don't talk much about anything that happens before the actual analysis.
 Shall we think of pipelines to build encounter histories?
 What about outliers?
 How to visualise the raw data?
 What about data archiving, versioning (updates over the years) and sharing?

 - In relation to the previous item, there have been tremedous efforts to build **databases in demography** (e.g. [comadre](http://www.comadre-db.org/)).
-I know of several initiatives to gather demographic parameters, should be pursued.
+I know of several initiatives to gather demographic parameters, there should be pursued.

-- In the frequentist framework, model (and covariate) selection is mainly accomplished w/ AIC; **regularisation tools** (e.g. Lasso or boosting) should be explored further.
+- In the frequentist framework, model (and covariate) selection is mainly accomplished w/ AIC; **regularisation tools** (e.g. Lasso or boosting) could be explored further.
 Regarding the Bayesian framework, efforts have been made to review and explain methods.

-- We are a bit short I think in terms of **designing capture-recapture protocols**: more work needed on adaptive sampling, power analyses and practical tools and recommandations.
+- We are a bit short I think in terms of **designing capture-recapture protocols**: more work is probably needed on adaptive sampling, power analyses and providing ecologists w/ practical tools and recommandations.

 - Data are getting bigger and bigger (shall I dare using the word 'Big data'?).
-Computer scientists may be embarked to think of parallelisation, cloud computing, improved MCMC algorithms (the Nimble team efforts are great in that respect), etc...
+Computer scientists could be enroled to think of parallelisation, cloud computing, improved MCMC algorithms (the Nimble team efforts are great in that respect), etc...
+Probably already the case.

-**Ecology**

 -  Population dynamics to be coupled with movement ecology, ecophysiology, etc; see figure in network paper by Réale in which capture-recapture cluster à part… Foster collaboration.
 Pollock (1981 in JASA): 'Cross-fertilization with human capturerecapture.
 Cell phone e.g., and movements.'
 Byron dans Preface au bouquin sur Capture-recapture pour social and medical science 'I would expect this book to facilitate cross-fertilisation of new methods between ecological and non-ecological areas, for instance in the area of spatial capture recapture.' epidemiology, public health

-- Cross-fertilization with other disciplines is happening (in ecology, statistics, social and medical sciences) and should be pursued.

 - What about predictive ecology?
 Context of global change.
 Link with mechanistic approaches.